peteradrichem/Xul/docs/xp.rst

    xp "descendant::d:entry[position()<=5]/d:title/text()" \
    http://feeds.feedburner.com/PythonInsider

-Change the prefix for the default namespace with the ``--default-prefix`` option:
+You can change the prefix for the default namespace with the ``--default-prefix`` option:

 .. code-block:: bash